We have different types of hair on our body, for example, arms have fine, leg and pubic hair thicker and underarms hair coarse and dark.

 4. Keep skin tight

 Fine hair generally lies down all the time, even small ones.
-So, to keep them straight, keep skin tight.
+So, to keep them straight, keep the skin tight.
 It keeps the hair standing and helps tweezers to grab them firmly.

 5. Go against the grain